SoftwareAG/c8y-docs/content/reference/device-control-bundle/bulk-operation.md

 <td align="left">status</td>
 <td align="left">string</td>
 <td align="left">1</td>
-<td align="left">Status of the bulk operation, in context of the execution of all of its single operations.
-Possible values: ACTIVE, COMPLETED, DELETED</td>
+<td align="left">Status of the bulk operation, in context of the execution of all its single operations.
+Possible values: ACTIVE, IN_PROGRESS, COMPLETED, DELETED</td>
 <td>No</td>
 </tr>
 <tr>